walton5511/wikiwikihk/docs/information/customized-coinshop.md

 ### ``Golden Wings``
   - Movement speed is increased by 1.
   - Resists forced movement with a probability of 50%.
-  - All defences are incresed by 10%.
+  - Damage received is decreased by 10%.
 ### ``Fairy Wings``
   - Movement speed is increased by 1.
   - The equipped fairy's element increases by 15.
+### ``Crystal Wings``
+  - Movement speed is increased by 1.
+  - Up to level 4 there is a 15% chance of never getting a back effect.

 ---